coq/coq/README.md

     - To use it:

     `cd tuto0; make`
-    `coqtop -I src`
+    `coqtop -I src -R theories Tuto0`

-    In the Coq section type:  `Require ML Module "tuto0_plugin".
+    In the Coq session type:  `Require Tuto0.Loader.
 HelloWorld.`

   # tuto1 : Ocaml to Coq communication
   * Explore the memory of Coq, modify it
     - Commands that take arguments: strings, symbols, expressions of the calculus of constructions
     - Commands that interact with type-checking in Coq
     - A command that adds a new definition or theorem
     - A command that uses a name and exploits the existing definitions or theorems
     - A command that exploits an existing ongoing proof
     - A commandthat defines a new tactic